baezortega/somatypus/README.md

 * Filter low-quality or ambiguous variants, while preserving those variants occurring with low frequency (in very few samples) and aberrant copy number (not fitting a diploid model).

+* Allow the inclusion of additional calling options for Platypus, as long as they do not override the ones used in the pipeline.

 * Run seamlessly from a single command.

-* Resume its execution after an unexpected interruption.
+* Resume execution after an unexpected interruption.

 ##### Somatypus does not...